rifatrakib/practical-pydantic/field-types/README.md

 ##### URL Properties

-Assuming an input URL of `http://samuel:pass@example.com:8000/the/path/?query=here#fragment=is;this=bit`, the above types export the following properties:
+Assuming an input URL of `http://samuel:pass@example.com:8000/the/path/?query=here#fragment=is;this=bit`, the above types export the following properties: <!-- pragma: allowlist secret -->

 * `scheme`: always set - the url scheme (`http` above)